 We're helping make connections that can keep Davis Campus staff employed during COVID-19 pandemic.

 The Temporary Opportunities for Work (TOW) program offers temporary reassignments for career staff to host departments in other schools, colleges and divisions that need temporary assistance, on a full- or part-time basis.
-The TOW program provides an alternative that allows host departments to temporarily meet operational needs while keeping an Aggie from layoff/reduction-in-time.
+The TOW program is administered by HR's Temporary Employment Services (TES) team.
+It provides an alternative that allows host departments to temporarily meet operational needs while keeping an Aggie from layoff/reduction-in-time.

 Fast facts about TOW

 - TOW program is for Davis Campus career employees (UC Davis Health employees do not participate)

 - Non-represented (99s and K-3s), Clerical (CX), Service (SX), Patient Care Technical (EX), Research (RX), Technical (TX) and Health Care Professionals (HX).

 - TOW program runs through at least June 30, 2021 and can be extended as needed

 - Minimum TOW assignment .20 FTE and cannot exceed 1.0 FTE

 - Temporary reassignments are not subject to Vacancy Management Program

 - Employees do not receive a stipend except if required by labor contract